aadeshere1/aadeshere1.github.io/_posts/2016-05-16-Free website using jekyll and free github hosting.md

 I like Ruby.
 I'm currently learning Ruby on Rails.
 ```

 The site is now successfully completed.
 Congratulation on making the site from scratch.
-Feel free to shoot question if you have any at <a href="mailto:aadeshere1@gmail.com">aadeshere1@gmail.com</a>
+Feel free to shoot question if you have any at <a href="mailto:aadeshere1@gmail.com">aadeshere1@gmail.com</a>.
+We will continue about github hosting in another blog post.